arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 When dumping all databases, the consistency guarantees of arangodump are the same as when dumping multiple single database individually, so the dump does not provide cross-database consistency of the data.

+### arangorestore

+arangorestore got an option `--all-databases` to make it restore all databases from inside the subdirectories of the specified dump directory, instead of just the single database specified via the option `--server.database`.

+Using the option for arangorestore only makes sense for dumps created with arangodump and the `--all-databases` option.
+As for arangodump, arangorestore cannot be invoked with the both options `--all-databases` and `--server.database` at the same time.
+Additionally, the option `--force-same-database` cannot be used together with `--all-databases`.

+If the to-be-restored databases do not exist on the target server, then restoring data into them will fail unless the option `--create-database` is also specified for arangorestore.
+Please note that in this case a database user must be used that has access to the `_system` database, in order to create the databases on restore.

 Miscellaneous